 Our team of scientists read hundreds of scientific papers every month related to the genes we test you for.
 We then discuss our findings with each other and write customer reports as honestly and transparently as possible given what we know about how genes work.
 We consider the quality of the experiments used to test these genes in humans and animals, how these genes interact with other genes (both tested for and not tested for), and we consider the effect the environment has on the influence of these genes on your biology.

 Humans have over 20,000 genes and we have picked the ones that we believe are the most relevant in terms of fitness traits at present.
 This information is used to offer you advice on how to achieve your goals more efficiently based on your genetics.

 We agree that the validity of DNA tests and what information they can provide you with is something which should be considered carefully.
-The report cited by the Federal Trade Commission (FTC) states:
+A 2006 report cited by the Federal Trade Commission (FTC) states:

 ‘The results of genetic tests are not always “black and white.”
 That makes interpretations and explanations difficult.
 In most cases, diseases occur as a result of interaction between our genes and the environment — for example, our lifestyle, foods we eat, elements we are exposed to such as sunlight, and tobacco.
 The interaction between these factors in contributing to health and disease can be very complicated.
 Even health care experts are just beginning to understand these issues.
 That’s why it is important to gather and analyze this information with a qualified healthcare provider so you can be sure genetic data is accurate and correctly used.’